iotdssol/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 - **status** (:meth:`open_gopro.responses.GoProResp.status`): the status returned from the camera
 - **data** (:meth:`open_gopro.responses.GoProResp.data`): JSON serializable dict containing the responded data

-Besides the `identifier` attribute which always contains the most specific identification information, there are properties to attempt to access other identification information.
+Besides the `id` attribute which always contains the most specific identification information, there are properties to attempt to access other identification information.
 If the property is not valid for the given response, it will return `None`.